qr-contest/qr-contest.github.io/docs/contests/print_download.md

 <img class="image-border" alt="Lithophane light box" src="../../../assets/images/stl_lithophane.png">
 </p>

 You'll need to experiment with your slicer settings to make sure the QR code is readable.
 If you print something too small, a phone will not be able to scan the QR code.
 So, be sure to test it after you print it, if it does not work, increase the size.
+Below is a photo of the side view of a 3D print.
+The bottom

 The area you are designing is one of the cells.
 Each SVGSTL is whatever size you choose for each one.
 By default, it will output to all the same size, unless you change the size on an individual answer.
 <br><br>